jamiethompson85/jamiethompson85.github.io/draft/register-adk-agent-in-gemini-enterprise.md

 - **Developer Overhead:** You move from building agents to maintaining software products.
 You are now responsible for session management, frontend bug fixes, and security patching.
 - **Scalability & Sprawl:** If you have 20 agents, you end up with 20 different Cloud Run services and 20 different URLs for users to bookmark.
 This fragmentation kills adoption.
 - **Governance Blind Spots:** Custom UIs are harder to audit.
-It becomes difficult to maintain a centralized view of "who is using what" across the organization.
+It becomes difficult to maintain a centralised view of "who is using what" across the organisation.

 ![Gemini Enterprise Managed UI vs Custom Developed UI](/assets/img/geminienterprise/gemini-ui-vs-custom-us.png "Gemini Enterprise Managed UI vs Custom Developed UI")
 *Figure 1: Gemini Enterprise Managed UI vs Custom Developed UI*

 # The Gemini Enterprise Advantage
 Gemini Enterprise is designed to solve these scalability issues.
-It acts as a centralized "App Store" for your organization's agents.
+It acts as a centralised "App Store" for your organisation's agents.
 It handles the UI, authentication, and governance automatically, allowing you to focus strictly on the agent's logic.

 ## Why it solves the scale problem: